 Adverbs are words that answer any of the questions where/when/why/how/to what degree.
 Adverbs modify verbs, adjectives, or other adverbs.

 Adjectives answer any of the questions which/what kind of/how many.
 Adjectives modify nouns and are generally singular in form.

-Introduction This page will teach you about modal verbs, which are sometimes called helping verbs or auxiliary verbs.
+Introduction This link will teach you about modal verbs, which are sometimes called helping verbs or auxiliary verbs.
 The information is presented as a Presentation.
-Wait a few seconds for
+Click in middle to start.

 This discussion came up in another group.
 I thought I’d share my reply here.
 When using “than”, a TRUE comparison between two things requires the verb “to be”: Pattern: A

 Introduction Let’s first review the verb “to be”.
 The verb “to be” is not an action verb.
 It is what we call a “state of being” verb or a “linking